stackbit/sourcebit-sample-plugin/README.md

 ## 👩‍🏫 Introduction

 This is a simple Sourcebit plugin for development and educational purposes.
-It operates on a model with three fields (`firstName`, `lastName` and `points`) and creates two entries with a pre-defined value for points.
-If the `watch` option is supplied, then every 3 seconds one of the entries will be randomly picked and its points will be incremented by one.
+It retrieves entries from a remote API located at [https://jsonplaceholder.typicode.com/](https://jsonplaceholder.typicode.com/).
+If the `watch` option is supplied, one of the entries will be randomly picked every 3 seconds and a string containing `"(updated)"` will be appended to the `body` field.

 For details on how Sourcebit plugins work and the requirements for creating a new plugin, please check out [contribution guidelines](https://github.com/stackbithq/sourcebit/blob/master/CONTRIBUTING.md#creating-a-plugin).